ksopyla/svm_mnist_digit_classification/README.md

 # SVM MNIST digit classification in python using scikit-learn

 Project presents well known problem of [MNIST handwritten digit classification](https://en.wikipedia.org/wiki/MNIST_database).
 For the puropose of this tutorial I will use [Support Vector Machine (SVM)](https://en.wikipedia.org/wiki/Support_vector_machine) algorithm with raw pixel features.
 Solution is written in python with use of [scikit-learn](http://scikit-learn.org/stable/) easy to use machine learning library.

 ![Sample MNIST digits visualization](https://plon.io/files/58cfb7171b12ce00012bd6bf)

-The goal of this project is not to achieve the state of the art performance, rather to teach you **how to train SVM classifier on image data**.
+The goal of this project is not to achieve the state of the art performance, rather to teach you **how to train SVM classifier on image data** with use of SVM from sklearn.
+Althoug the sollution isn't optimized for high accuracy, the results are quite good (see table below).

-If you want to hit the top performance, this two resources will show you current state of the art
+If you want to hit the top performance, this two resources will show you current state of the art sollutions:

 * [Who is the best in MNIST ?](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html#4d4e495354)
 * [Kaggle digit recognizer comptetition](https://www.kaggle.com/c/digit-recognizer)